cucumber-attic/website/apps/dynamic/views/_posts/example-mapping-introduction.md

 author: matt
 ---

-Before you pull a user story into development, you need to have a [conversation to clarify and confirm](<http://ronjeffries.com/xprog/articles/expcardconversationconfirmation/>) the acceptance criteria.
+Before you pull a user story into development, it’s crucial to have a [conversation to clarify and confirm](<http://ronjeffries.com/xprog/articles/expcardconversationconfirmation/>) the acceptance criteria.
 So many agile teams struggle with this conversation: it’s unstructured, takes too long, gets boring, with the result that they don’t do it regularly or consistently, or just give up on it entirely.

 This post outlines a simple, low-tech method I've discovered for making the conversation short and powerfully productive.
-With this one weird trick.

 I call it [Example Mapping](<https://twitter.com/search?q=%23ExampleMapping>).